 Rereading a book that you loved the first time is like visiting a long lost friend.
 And when you've grown and changed, it's like finding out little things about that friend that you like and appreciate all the more.

 Take Big Magic: a book written by Elizabeth Gilbert, also the author of Eat Pray Love.
 Big Magic is the kind of book that creatives seem to embrace.
 Have you read it?

 One takeaway from Elizabeth is to give yourself a degree or certification even if you don't have formal training.
 It is something that could be called your BIRTHRIGHT and something that without it, the light inside you would turn off.

 Initially, that was my experience as I stepped foot (publicly) into the art world in 2016.
 Full throttle, with no looking back, I ran around saying, "I'm an artist, I'm an artist, I'm an artist!"
 Generally, I was met with blank stares and people running (full throttle).
 I celebrated little successes, having applied to artist calls.
 My artworks hung in local galleries.
 I was accepted into an art association where I participate in critique groups monthly.

 It was that feeling, like Elizabeth described.
 The feeling that when I met fellow artists or gallery directors and am asked, "Where did you go to art school?"

 The only formal training I had was a masters degree in social work and a bachelors in music therapy.
 Art, however, was my "Doctorate" degree.
-It was the glue in tying up all my past personal and professional experiences.
+It was the glue.

 And then the idea came.
 I needed to give myself a big, fancy art degree so I could keep the creative juices flowing.
 I mean, I'm over 50 years old now, so how much time do I have left on this earth to get this right?